 Some examples of organizational changes that require a change management process include:

-- Deploying new technological tools such as employee management software
+- Deploying new technological tools such as workforce management software

 - Implementing new processes